void

 Vilém Staněk

 The owner was born in 1853 and was only 23 when he established the enterprise.
-He had travelled a fair deal in British and French colonies, amongst them India, and had lived in Paris for a few years.
+He had travelled a fair deal in British and French colonies, among them India, and had lived in Paris for a few years.
 The firm grew rapidly and full-page adverts in Prager Tagblatt a.o. reveal details from their history.
-They were represented in several cities around the world, amongst them Yokohama and Hong Kong.
+They were represented in several cities around the world, among them Yokohama and Hong Kong.
 In 1909 they opened a new outlet in Pilsen.

 Every year Staněk attended auctions in Nishny Novgorod and London.
 He wrote expert articles on tea and also published the magazine Staňkův Světem (Staněk across the world).
 It appeared from 1889 to 1896, with content in Czech and German, edited by Hanuš Wahner.
 Staněk was regarded a master at marketing, helped by his younger brother Emanuel who provided illustrations.